 A great manager is someone to who people want to be like.
 An active manager will have exceptional interpersonal, and relationship building skills.
 Talk to the interviewer about some of the qualities that you admire, and value, in a leader.

 If you are applying for a management position, discuss the best management qualities that you hold.
 It's a great idea to draw some ideas from the company's job description as that document will have many useful keywords you can bring into the conversation.

 "Most importantly, I think a successful manager should have great people skills.
 People are your most valuable asset and your ability to work with, get along with and inspire people to work well with you is critical to your success as a manager."

 "I read in your job description for this role that you are looking for a manager who is collaborative and energetic.
 I agree that these are must-have qualities for a manager to be successful.
 I certainly identify with these qualities.
 Some qualities that make me a successful manager are my strong listening and analytical skills, and my decisiveness when it comes to decision making."

-"I believe the best type of manager leads by example at all times: they are approachable, hard working, and fair.
-In addition, they don't just talk the talk without walking the walk.
-It is irksome when a leader says that we need to put in the long hours but leaves earlier than everyone else, for instance.
+"I believe the best type of manager leads by example at all times.
+They are approachable, hardworking, and fair.
+Also, they don't just talk the talk without walking the walk.
+It is irksome when a leader says that we need to put in the long hours but leaves earlier than everyone else, for instance."

-Personally, it's also important that a manager identify talent and nurture it.
-I've seen far too many managers choose favorites and let more talented folks go by the wayside, which is a shame for everyone involved.
-A manager needs to be enthusiastic, knowledgable, and always ready to roll up his or her sleeves and tackle even the smallest of projects in order to help out the team."
+"I believe it's essential that a leader identifies talent and nurtures it.
+I've seen far too many Principals and District leads choose favorites and let more talented folks go by the wayside, which is a shame for everyone involved.
+A leader needs to be enthusiastic, knowledgeable, and always ready to roll up his or her sleeves and tackle even the smallest of projects to help out the team. "